Why Does My Child Have Trouble Sitting Still in School?

 1. Incorporating Sensory Breaks

-Children with ADHD or sensory processing issues benefit from sensory breaks—short periods of movement during the day.
-These breaks allow children to release energy, reset their focus, and get the sensory input they need to stay calm.
+Children with sensory processing issues or ADHD benefit from sensory breaks—short periods of movement throughout the day.
+These breaks allow children to release energy and refocus.

-How to use this at home or school: Teachers can include short sensory breaks between lessons or activities.
-At home, encourage movement breaks during homework time, such as stretching or bouncing on a therapy ball.
+How to use this at home or school: Teachers can schedule sensory breaks between lessons.
+At home, encourage movement breaks during homework, such as stretching or bouncing on a therapy ball.

 2. Improving Core Strength and Postural Control

-For children with low muscle tone or poor postural control, Occupational Therapists work on improving core strength and stability.
-Strengthening the muscles around the abdomen, back, and hips can help children sit upright more comfortably and for longer periods.
+For children with low muscle tone or poor postural control, OT focuses on strengthening core muscles to help them sit upright comfortably for longer periods.

-How to use this at home or school: Engage your child in activities that build core strength, such as climbing, yoga, or using a balance board.
-At school, your child’s teacher might allow them to sit on a wiggle cushion or therapy ball to help improve their posture while still providing movement.
+How to use this at home or school: Engage your child in activities like climbing, yoga, or balance exercises.
+Teachers may allow your child to sit on a wiggle cushion or therapy ball to promote better posture while providing movement.

 3. Using Sensory Tools

-Children with sensory processing difficulties often benefit from sensory tools that help them stay focused.
-Fidget toys can provide the sensory input that children need to feel comfortable and stay seated.
+Children with sensory processing difficulties often benefit from using sensory tools like fidget toys, which provide sensory input and help them stay focused while seated.

-How to use this at home or school: Use sensory tools during seated activities, such as homework or reading time.
-Teachers can offer these tools to children during class to help them focus without disrupting others.
+How to use this at home or school: Use sensory tools during seated activities such as reading or homework.
+In the classroom, fidget tools can help children focus without disrupting others.

 4. Creating a Sensory-Friendly Environment

-How to use this at home or school: At school, work with your child’s teacher to modify the learning environment.
-At home, create a calm and quiet area for homework or other seated activities.
+How to use this at home or school: Collaborate with teachers to modify the classroom environment.
+At home, create a calm, quiet space for homework or reading time.

 5. Incorporating Physical Activity

-Ensuring that children get enough physical activity is key to helping them stay still during class.
-Occupational Therapists often encourage physical play to help burn off excess energy and improve focus.
+Ensuring children get enough physical activity is key to helping them sit still and focus during lessons.
+OT encourages physical play to burn off excess energy.

 How to use this at home or school: Encourage outdoor play, sports, or active games before and after school.
-At school, teachers can include physical activities, like stretching or running, between lessons.
+Teachers can include physical activities, such as stretching or running, between lessons to help children focus.

 Leave a Reply